-What are the sources of cadmium?
+Sources of cadmium?

-The main source of cadmium in agricultural soils is from phosphate fertilisers, which contain cadmium as an impurity from phosphate rock.
+The main source of cadmium to agricultural soils is from phosphate fertilisers, which contain cadmium as an impurity from phosphate rock.
 New Zealand soils contain little cadmium naturally, from less than 0.1 to 0.6 mg/kg.